piouson/kubernetes-bootcamp/README.md

 ### Using namespaces

 [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are a way to divide/isolate cluster resources between multiple users.
-Names of resources need to be unique within a namespace, but not across namespaces. \
+Names of resources need to be unique within a Namespace, but not across namespaces. \
 Not all Kubernetes resources are in a Namespace and Namespace-based scoping is only applicable for namespaced objects.

 > Namespaces should be used sensibly, you can read more about [understanding the motivation for using namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/#understanding-the-motivation-for-using-namespaces)